GoogleCloudPlatform/community/tutorials/bigtable-spark-dataproc.md

 For information about `gsutil`, see [Quickstart: Using the gsutil tool](https://cloud.google.com/storage/docs/quickstart-gsutil).

-1. Select a bucket name and set it as an environment variable:
+1. Choose a bucket name and set it as an environment variable:

         BIGTABLE_SPARK_BUCKET_NAME=gs://your-bucket-name-12345

-    Bucket names must be unique across all Google Cloud projects, so you may want to append a few random digits, so you don't run into name conflicts during creation.
+    Bucket names must be unique across all Google Cloud projects, so you may want to append a few digits, so you don't run into name conflicts during creation.

 1. Create the bucket: